mattmuroya/poet-instant-messenger/README.md

 [Clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository to your Desktop (or wherever you keep your projects).
 Once you have the project files, install the necessary dependencies:

+1. Open a terminal window.
-1. Open your terminal, `cd` into the `server` directory inside the project folder, and install server dependencies.
+2.  `cd` into the `server` directory inside the project folder and install server dependencies.

     ```console
     $ cd Desktop/poet/server && npm install
     ```

-2.  `cd` into the `client` directory and install client dependencies.
+3.  `cd` into the `client` directory and install client dependencies.

     ```console
     $ cd ../client && npm install